 Knowledge about human traits that can be used to improve Human-Computer-Interactions, like registration forms

-Lightning talk (10 min) - Suggested by Lubaba Farin Tanisha, about 1 month ago.
+Lightning talk (10 min) - Suggested by Lubaba Farin Tanisha, 4 months ago.

 Have you ever felt that you are falling into a rabbit hole?
 Have you seen yourself screwing up with a deadline, or a project or just found yourself dealing with an unhappy customer?
 Have you noticed the stakeholders falling into a response pattern including words like sh*t, wt* or similar?
 Well, then welcome to my party of salvage!
 I will walk you through a path showing you why we fall in to the trap over and over again and how we can make better decisions and manage our products better.

-Lightning talk (10 min) - Suggested by Nils Norman Haukås, about 2 months ago.
+Lightning talk (10 min) - Suggested by Nils Norman Haukås, 4 months ago.

 For over two years now I've been juggling clients and codebases as an IT-consultant at a digital agency named Netlife Design.

 I've been yelled at, I've been on projects that have overrun their budgets and I've endured difficult project talks.
 It hurts but you learn to fix it, or you burn out and switch jobs.
 At its best this type of consulting work provide a thrillingly varied work week, at its worst you feel that you never get enough time to make the code right and the clients happy.

 To help you survive as a developer IT-consultant I'll share advice on:

 1. Disappointing the client early and frequently to ensure project success.